 2-part foam: To insulate an entire basement or attic with spray foam, contractors use 2-part polyurethane foam that comes in a pair of pressurized metal containers.
 When both components (resin and a catalyst) are mixed together at the nozzle, a foaming chemical reaction takes place that causes the material to expand.

 A versatile energy-saver.
 2-part spray foam expands after it's applied, creating an effective thermal and moisture barrier.
 Thanks to its unique properties, it can be used to solve comfort & energy problems in many parts of the house.

 Tricky Application: It takes experience to get the feel of applying spray foam, especially two-part foams.
 With their different expansion rates and other qualities, they prove difficult for someone without experience to get the most of this material.
 For example, a high-expanding foam will damage a door or window jamb, but our training and experience can prevent this from happening.

 Oftentimes, spray foam can also be wasted and get messy -- but our fully trained specialists know how to get the job done well the first time!

 Temperature sensitive: Cold temperatures affect the chemistry that causes the foaming action.
 It's critical to keep spray foam cans or two-part foam canisters within a specific temperature range for successful application.

 If you're interested in spray foam insulation for your home, the local experts at Klaus Roofing Systems of Oregon can help.
-Give us a call at 1-844-977-3167 or contact us online for a free estimate -- we are your trusted insulation contractor in Eugene, Salem, Portland, Springfield, Newport, Florence, Albany, Corvallis, Lebanon, Dallas, and more.
+Give us a call at 1-844-977-3167 or contact us online for a free estimate -- we are your trusted insulation contractor in Eugene, Salem, Portland, Springfield, Roseburg, Newport, Florence, Albany, Corvallis, Lebanon, and more.

 We also offer a comprehensive home energy audit to diagnose the major contributors to your home's energy issues.